Daily life

 Toss (toss.im) is the dominant Korean banking super-app.
 Send money domestically, split bills, manage cards.
 Korean-only interface, but the UX is famously good.

-KEB Hana Global Banking is the most foreigner-friendly traditional Korean bank.
+Hana Bank (formerly KEB Hana Bank; the name reverted to Hana Bank in 2019) is the most foreigner-friendly traditional Korean bank.
 English mobile banking and English-speaking staff at major branches.
 Kookmin (KB), Woori, and Shinhan are also viable; Hana has the best English coverage.

 Wise is the most reliable platform for sending money out of Korea.
 Transparent rates, faster than international bank wires for most corridors.

 Hanpass (hanpass.com) is a Korean remittance app with strong corridors to the Philippines, Vietnam, Indonesia, Thailand, and Cambodia.
-Often beats banks on rate and speed for Southeast Asia.
+Competitive with banks on rates and faster than wires for most Southeast Asia corridors.

 WireBarley (wirebarley.com) is another Korean remittance app.
 Similar to Hanpass with different country coverage; worth comparing rates per corridor.